mrP0OL/mrP0OL/README.md

 <p>
   Hi 👋, I'm Leonardo!
 A passionate Data Science student from Brazil.

-  - 🌱 I’m currently studying Data Science and Computer Science at Alura
+  - 🌱 I’m currently studying Data Science and Computer Science at Alura & EBAC

   - 🔭 I'm looking for my first job opportunity.
 My dream is one day to work as a web programmer
 </p>